2008 Virginia Cavaliers football team: Peter Lalich controversy

 On July 24, 2008, Peter Lalich, quarterback, was charged with unlawful purchase and possession of alcohol, a misdemeanor.
 Coach Groh would not comment on the charge, and stated that any disciplinary action would be dealt with internally, within the team.
 Lalich's case has been continued until July 21, 2009, at which point his charges will be dropped should he avoid further trouble.

 On September 5, 2008, it was reported that Lalich had admitted to court officials that he had used marijuana and alcohol while on supervised probation.
 The voluntary admission came during a regular probation interview with officials from the office of Offender Aid and Restoration/Virginia Alcohol Safety Program.
-He is scheduled for a hearing on September 26.
-On September 10, 2008 it was announced through a statement from Virginia's sports information office that Lalich would not be starting in the September 13 game against the University of Connecticut.
+He was scheduled for a hearing on September 26.
+On September 10, 2008, the Virginia's sports information office announced that Lalich would not be starting in the September 13 game against the University of Connecticut.

 On Thursday, September 18, Lalich admitted that he had violated the terms of his probation.
 Later the same day, he was dismissed from the Cavalier football team.
 In a statement, UVA Athletic Director Craig Littlepage said, "We have supported Peter, but believe today a point has been reached where it’s best for all concerned that [Peter] no longer participate on the team.
 This is my decision, and it has support of head football coach Al Groh.
 We wish Peter the best in the future."